 The island is one stunning natural wonder after the next.
 Even your drive from one place to the next will have you staring out the window in awe.

-Exploring Iceland in 4 days will allow you the time to cover some of the country’s most extraordinary sites, while still leaving you with plenty to keep you coming back for more.
+Exploring Iceland in a long weekend will allow you the time to cover some of the country’s most extraordinary sites, while still leaving you with plenty to keep you coming back for more.

-Our Iceland in 4 days itinerary will have you visiting thundering waterfalls, brilliant white icebergs, black sand beaches, and canyons that look like something out of a fairytale.
+Our Iceland itinerary will have you visiting thundering waterfalls, brilliant white icebergs, black sand beaches, and canyons that look like something out of a fairytale.
 Iceland’s landscape is incredibly diverse making each stop unique and fascinating.

 No matter what time of year you are visiting you’ll have more than enough activities to keep you busy.
 Feel free to alter this Iceland itinerary as you see fit given your own time constraints and energy levels.